UMLCloudComputing/UML-Class-Resources/README.md

 </div>
 Class Resources Repository.
 Integrates with Club website.<br/>

-These are the official repository for hosting UML class resoures on the [club website](https://umlcloudcomputing.org/docs/resources).
+This is the official repository for hosting UML class resoures on the [club website](https://umlcloudcomputing.org/docs/resources).

 ## 📒 Guidelines & Rules